 A security officer at the hospital where you’re staying is being verbally abusive towards you because you're disabled.
 This could be harassment because of disability.

 A male to female transgender patient was upset about being placed on a male ward for medical treatment.
 She felt that this was humiliating and that she was being offered a worse service because she was transgender.
 This could be discrimination because of gender reassignment.

 If your injury was caused by faulty medical equipment or products

 If your injury was caused by a faulty medical device, for example, an artificial hip, you may be able to claim for compensation under the Consumer Protection Act 1987.
 This also applies to medical products, for example, if you were injured or made ill from a blood product.
 Your claim would be against the manufacturer of the product (or the importer or supplier), not the hospital or doctor who treated you.
 There are specialist solicitors who specialise in this type of claim.

 You will almost always need specialised legal advice to take one of the cases described above.
-Your local Healthwatch might be able to give you the details of local specialist solicitors, or you could contact Action against Medical Accidents (AvMA) or the Public Law Project (about judicial review).
+You could contact Action against Medical Accidents (AvMA) or the Public Law Project (about judicial review).